IntOwl/ICTD-Data-Analysis/README.md

 <object width="100%" height="400" type="text/html" data="graphs/categorized_timeline_chart.html"></object>

 For the most part, much of the traffic throughout the day consist of ads, Facebook, and Google traffic.
 We can infer that many of the websites visited have ads on them, and Facebook and Google services are probably being used pretty consistently.
 Additionally, since many of the users in the community have Android phones, Google may be communicating with their phones even when they're not explicitly using a Google service.
 Many of these phones probably also have Facebook installed on them, and have active Facebook users, which is where much of the Facebook traffic comes from.
 Facebook may also be doing a similar thing to Google - communicating with the user's device even when the user isn't using the Facebook app.

+However, I was surprised at the steady accessing of news, CDNs, and other, less used site categories throughout the time period.
+It shows that the users have been making the most of their access to the Internet, especially if they are checking their devices at least once an hour.

 ## Timeline of Android-related Sites